 NVAX stock has been largely controlled by the market whims with major rallies and dips.
 The Maryland company rode into the year on a high, hitting $331.16 before slumping to $156 in early March.
 A subsequent rally saw it rally to $264.72 the following month before dipping again to $117.86.
 Continuing its sporadic rise, NVAX surged once more to $278.50 making another descent and finding support at $165.41.

-Pfizer is one of the best pharmaceutical stocks in the market right now.
+Pfizer is a popular pharmaceutical stock in the market.
 With top-performing drugs and medical devices like Epipen, an epinephrine autoinjector; Depo-Provera, birth control injection; Dimetapp, a children’s cough medicine; Pfizer has remained in the forefront of global drug and medical appliances since its founding in 1849.

 The company boasts a large repository of blockbuster drugs which generate over $1 billion in annual revenues.
 This has seen the company increase its dividend payout in the last 10 years.
 Income-seeking investors have been able to get dividends in excess of 30% in the past five years.
 Joining the retinue of biotech companies in the Covid-19 fight, Pfizer partnered with BioNTech to produce the Pfizer-BioNTech Covid-19 vaccine which is marketed as Comirnaty.